Investigation and Removal of Abandoned Vehicles

 - Recover costs incurred in removing storing and disposing from the owners or the owner responsible for abandoning the vehicle.

 - Not having a current vehicle excise licence (is not sufficient grounds to decide that a vehicle is abandoned) these should be reported to the DVLA.

 - Untaxed vehicles, which are being used or repaired on the highway these should be reported to the DVLA.

 The above are the responsibility of the police.

 The DVLA telephone number is 0300 790 6802.

 How Do I Report an Abandoned Vehicle?

-You can report Abandoned vehicles by online form.
-To report a suspected abandoned vehicle by telephone please ring 01229 876543.
+To report a suspected abandoned vehicle please ring Customer Service on 01229 876543.

 What Happens Next?

 If a vehicle is deemed to be abandoned, an enforcement officer will have the vehicle removed.
 After the storage period, if the owner has not reclaimed the vehicle it will be disposed of.